-Commercially available non-fluorinated or "natural refrigerants" primarily include ammonia with a GWP of near zero, hydrocarbons (e.g., propane and isobutene) with GWPs of less than four, and CO2 with a GWP of one.
-Alternative fluorinated substances include primarily the low-GWP HFCs, also known as "HFOs", including HFC-1234yf and HFC1234ze.
-According to the IPCC's Fifth Assessment Report (AR5) these new low-GWP HFC alternatives have a GWP100-yr of less than one.
-Another alternative is HFC-32, which has a GWP100-yr of 677 according to AR5.
+Commercially available non-fluorinated or "natural refrigerants" primarily include ammonia with a GWP of near zero, hydrocarbons (e.g., propane and isobutene) with GWPs of less than four, and $CO_2$ with a GWP of one.
+Alternative fluorinated substances include primarily the low-GWP HFCs, also known as "HFOs", including HFC-1234yf and HFC1234ze with IPCC Firth Assessment Report (AR5) calculating a GWP100-yr of less than one.
+Another alternative is HFC-32, with a GWP100-yr of 677 according to the AR5.
 There are other alternative methods and processes that do not involving chemical refrigerants.
 These are termed "not-in-kind" alternatives.

-In the mobile air conditioning sector, which represents up to half of HFC emissions on a $CO_2$ -eq basis, available low-GWP alternatives include HFC-1234yf, $CO_2$ , and HFC-152a (AR5 GWP100-yr=138).
+In the mobile air conditioning sector, which represents up to half of HFC emissions on a CO2-eq basis, available low-GWP alternatives include HFC-1234yf, CO2 and HFC-152a (AR5 GWP100-yr = <1, 1, and 138, respectively).
 Currently, more than a dozen vehicle manufacturers in Europe, Japan, and North America have vehicles with the low-GWP refrigerant HFC-1234yf in the global market.
-Several German car manufacturers announced in March 2013 that they are developing $CO_2$ as a low-GWP alternative for vehicle air-conditioning.
-In Norway, approximately 16% of new refrigerated truck and trailer systems were equipped with HFC-free refrigeration systems in 2011; use of these systems is expected to expand further in the future.
+Daimler, with support from other German car manufacturers, announced in March 2013 that they are developing CO2 as a low-GWP alternative for vehicle air-conditioning.
+In Norway, approximately 16% of new refrigerated truck and trailer systems were equipped with CO2 cryogenic refrigeration systems in 2011; use of these systems is expected to expand further in the future.

-In commercial refrigeration, globally, up to 65% of new installations are using low-GWP HFC alternatives, including $CO_2$ , ammonia, and hydrocarbons, while in the domestic refrigeration sector, low-GWP hydrocarbon technology is expected to reach about 75% of global production by 2020.
+In commercial refrigeration, globally, up to 65% of new installations are using low-GWP HFC alternatives, including $CO{2}$ , ammonia, and hydrocarbons, while in the domestic refrigeration sector, low-GWP hydrocarbon technology is expected to reach about 75% of global production by 2020.
 See Table 3 for examples of companies that have already made the switch to low-GWP alternatives in the refrigeration sector.